 Current Text: Introduced: 12/7/2020 html pdf

 Introduced: 12/7/2020

-Status: 4/29/2021-From committee: Be adopted and re-refer to Com. on E. & C.A. with recommendation: To consent calendar.
-(Ayes 9.
+Status: 8/26/2021-From committee: Be adopted.
+(Ayes 7.
 Noes 0.)
+(August 26).
+Read second time.

+Ordered to third reading.

-(April 29).
-Re-referred to Com. on E. & C.A.
-Summary: The California Constitution prohibits the development, construction, or acquisition of a lowrent housing project, as defined, in any manner by any state public body until a majority of the qualified electors of the city, town, or county in which the development, construction, or acquisition of the low-rent housing project is proposed approve the project by voting in favor at an election, as
+Summary: The California Constitution prohibits the development, construction, or acquisition of a low-rent housing project, as defined, in any manner by any state public body until a majority of the qualified electors of the city, town, or county in which the development, construction, or acquisition of the low-rent housing project is proposed approve the project by voting in favor at an election, as specified.

-specified.
 This measure would repeal these provisions.

 SCA 4 (Wilk R) Legislature: 2-year budget.

 Current Text: Introduced: 2/17/2021 html pdf

 Introduced: 2/17/2021

 Status: 4/7/2021-Referred to Coms. on B. & F.R. and E. & C.A.

 Summary: Would limit the Legislature, in the first year of the regular session, to considering or acting upon only the Budget Bill and related bills, and up to 5 bills introduced by each of the standing committees of the Legislature, as specified.
-The measure would require the Governor to submit to the Legislature a budget for the ensuing 2 fiscal years within the first 10 days of the first calendar year of the biennium of the legislative session, and would require the Legislature to adopt by June 15 first calendar year of the biennium of the legislative session a Budget Bill that appropriates funds to support state government for the next 2-year fiscal period commencing on July 1.
+The measure would require the Governor to submit to the Legislature a budget for the ensuing 2 fiscal years within the first 10 days of the first calendar year of the biennium of the legislative session, and would require the Legislature to adopt by June 15 of the first calendar year of the biennium of the legislative session a Budget Bill that appropriates funds to support state government for the next 2-year fiscal period commencing on July 1.
 The measure, in the second year of the regular session, would limit the Legislature to considering or acting upon only legislation other than the Budget Bill and related bills.
 The Legislature, by a 2/3 vote of each house, would be authorized, however, to amend an enacted Budget Bill and related bills in both calendar years of the biennium.

-Total Measures: 69 Total Tracking Forms: 69
+Total Measures: 60 Total Tracking Forms: 60

 Minute Action

 AGENDA ITEM: 3

-Date: June 9, 2021
+Date: September 8, 2021

 Subject: